Your Privacy is Our Concern

 The user data are not assigned to the user.
 The data is not stored together with other personal user data.

-We need cookies for remembering search terms and evaluate the analytics related to the usage of the website.
-Users are anonymous for Bioseutica unless they provide a network name that clearly identifyies them
+We need cookies for remembering search terms and evaluating the analytics related to website usage.
+Users are anonymous for Bioseutica unless they provide a network name that identifies them

-There are several contact forms on our website that can be used for electronic contact.
+Several contact forms on our website can be used for electronic contact.
 If a user uses this option, the data entered in the input mask will be transmitted to us and stored.
 This data includes:

 - Your message

-The user can revoke his/her consent to the processing of personal data at any time.
-If the user contacts us by email, he/she can object to the storage of his/her personal data at any time.
+The user can revoke his/her consent to process personal data at any time.
+If the user contacts us by email, he/she can object to storing his/her data at any time.
 In such cases, the conversation cannot be continued.
 The user can revoke his/her consent at any time by email, telephone, fax, or letter.
-All personal data stored in the course of establishing contact is deleted in this case.
+All personal data stored while establishing contact is deleted in this case.

 Confirmation of Contact/Customer Information

 As a result of establishing contact with us through a contact form on the Internet, by email, or in personal form (visit, call, visit to a trade fair), during which your transmitted personal data is stored, we will send you a confirmation of the contact in the form of customer information.
-In this context, the data will not be passed on to third parties.
+The data will not be passed on to third parties in this context.
 The data is used exclusively for processing the conversation.
 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
-The user can revoke his/her consent to the processing of personal data at any time.
-If the user contacts us by email, he/she can object to the storage of his/her personal data at any time.
+The user can revoke his/her consent to process personal data at any time.
+If the user contacts us by email, he/she can object to storing his/her data at any time.
 In such cases, the conversation cannot be continued.
 The user can revoke his/her consent at any time by email, telephone, fax, or letter.
-All personal data stored in the course of establishing contact will be deleted in this case.
+All personal data stored while establishing contact will be deleted in this case.

-Webinars provide the opportunity for communication between us and a group of people who register online for a digital conference for the purpose of procuring information.
+Webinars allow us to communicate with people who register online for a digital conference to procure information.
 When you register for a webinar, the following data is required to support the process: